 This site is strictly a personal

-totally factual.
-It is my own memory and impressions of Pacolet
+even totally factual.
+It is my own memory and

-and Pacolet Mills, its people and the locations that
+impressions of Pacolet and Pacolet Mills, its people and the

-realized that a great number of the places and people that
+same time, I realized that a great number of the places and

-down, then the story of this rich blend of people, places and
+story of this rich blend of people, places and events

 come in the future.

-memories look at the past of Pacolet through rose colored glasses.
-But,
+these memories look at the past of Pacolet through rose

 This is not the official website of the Town of Pacolet.